 Acknowledgments.
-This paper is part of the ROcky Shore: eXperiment and SImulations (ROXSI) project, funded by the Office of Naval Research through grants N000142112786 and N0001423WX01357.
+This paper is part of the ROcky Shore: eXperiment and SImulations (ROXSI) project, funded by the Office of Naval Research through Grants N000142112786 and N0001423WX01357.
 The Monterey NOAA Sanctuary, CA Fish and Wildlife, and Pebble Beach provided environmental permission for the experiment with permitting support provided by Chris Miller.
 We thank the SIO and NPS field crews for their invaluable support with the field experiment; for SIO: Brian Woodward, Kent Smith, Rob Grenzeback, Lucian Parry, Shane Finnerty, Carson Black, Duncan Wheeler, Annie Adelson, Loren Clark, Kaden Quinn, and Kanoa Pick; for NPS: Paul Jessen, Charlotte Benbow, Pat Collins, Mike Cook, Matt Gough, and Ian Jenstrom.
 We appreciate the valuable discussions with the ROXSI team that informed this manuscript.
 Julia Fiedler and Alex Simpson provided valuable comments and feedback on the manuscript.

 Data availability statement.
-The data and processing, analysis, and figure generation scripts presented in this paper will be made available at the Zenodo.org data repository upon acceptance of the manuscript.
-The repository is created and has doi:10.5281/zenodo.10420808.
+The data and processing, analysis, and figure generation scripts presented in this paper available at the Zenodo.org data repository (https://doi.org/10.5281/zenodo.10420808).